Case for impeachment of Colorado Secretary of State Jena Griswold fails in House Judiciary Committee

 "That makes absolutely no sense," Griswold said during the hearing.
 "Due process on applies when government seeks to deprive someone of their life, liberty or property.
 It does not apply to statements I make."

-But House Minority Leader Rose Pugliese (R) argued Griswold had crossed the line too many times.
+But House Minority Leader Rose Pugliese, a Republican, argued Griswold had crossed the line too many times.

 "Coloradans deserve a neutral and unbiased secretary of state who will remove their personal feelings and animosity in our elections," Pugliese said during the hearing.